We're Living in Babylon...Not Heaven.

 Are we in Babylon Today?

-But, problems arise when we forget that.
-And the American Church has forgotten that for several decades and generations of Church goers.
+And many problems arise when we forget that But the American Church has forgotten ... for decades and generations, we have forgotten!
 We are in a Babylon.
 Not the historical Babylon, but a Babylon-type of place.
-We live in the city of man, not yet in the city of God.
+We live in the city of man, awaiting our eternal home in the city of God.

-I think if we are honest, many of us have forgotten that America is not heaven.
-While America is a wonderful nation, and living here is a wonderful privilege, the rights granted to us under the American way of life are not eternal and they are not where our true flourishing is found.
-As much as I love our country, I also see that there are multitudes suffering and doing poorly under this way of life.
+I think if we are honest, many Christians have forgotten that America is not Heaven.
+And while America is a wonderful nation, and living here is a wonderful privilege, the rights granted to us under this way of life are not our eternal hope.
+As much as I love our country, we must also acknowledge that many suffer here while many flourish.

-The Church must see, as Judah was called to see on her way into exile, that our hope is not found anywhere around here, but in heaven alone.
+The Church must see, just as Judah was, that our hope is not found anywhere around here, but in heaven alone.

 Judah was given this promise, “For I know the plans I have for you, declares the LORD, plans for welfare and not for evil, to give you a future and a hope.”
 (Jer.
 29:11)